apetherb/Terraform-Datadog/README.md

 # Terraform-Datadog

-Use Terraform to rollout out AWS infrastructure monitored by Datadog.
+Use Terraform to rollout AWS infrastructure monitored by Datadog.

 Use Cases:
 Datadog/AWS Integration.